"What Is My Favorite Color?" Exploring Color Psychology

 Green

 Often associated with finance and money, green can also represent nature, signal good luck, fertility, and rebirth, as well as embody physical fulfillment.
 If you prefer green, others may view you as loyal, composed, and independent, with a strong connection to personal well-being and a balanced lifestyle.
 The green color is sometimes connected to trees, forests, nature, and other green symbolism, as well.
+Sage green, in particular, has a subtle grounded energy.

 If you love yellow, you may be an energetic and happy person.
-In personality color, yellow is associated with optimism, intelligence, and creativity.
+In personality color, yellow is associated with optimism, intelligence, happiness, and creativity.
 It can signal a fun-loving personality and a warm spirit who is generous to their friends.

 Brown is a natural color that represents earthy and organic materials.
 If your favorite is brown, you may be drawn to nature or enjoy a simpler way of living.
 An attraction to the color brown may also imply that you enjoy certainty in life and have little patience for negative thoughts.
+Dark shades can also be associated with depth and control.

 How can you use color psychology to your advantage?

-You will likely use the colors that appeal to you most in a wide variety of ways.
 Surrounding yourself with more colors that positively affect you can help you feel more comfortable and confident in life.
-It is suggested, however, that to achieve balance, you make a conscious effort to incorporate other color, even small samples of colors and different shades you are not so fond of in the color scheme of your life.
+It is suggested, however, that to achieve balance, you make a conscious effort to incorporate other colors, even small samples of colors and different shades you are not so fond of in the color scheme of your life.

 Exploring your psyche in online therapy